Trump unblocks more Twitter critics after free speech ruling

-President Donald Trump unblocked more of his Twitter critics on Tuesday, following a federal judge ruling that preventing people from following him violated their constitutional rights.
+President Donald Trump unblocked more of his Twitter critics on Tuesday, a move that followed a federal judge's ruling that he was violating the constitutional rights of the people he blocked from following him.

-US District Court Judge Naomi Reice Buchwald ruled in May that a public official can't block people from their Twitter account in response to the political views the people have expressed.
+US District Court Judge Naomi Reice Buchwald ruled in May that public officials can't block people from their Twitter account in response to the political views the people have expressed.

-The seven people who filed the suit that led to the ruling were unblocked in June, even as the Justice Department said it was appealing.
+The seven people who filed the suit that led to the ruling were unblocked in June.
+The Justice Department has said it was appealing.

 Since then, Columbia University's Knight First Amendment Institute sent the Justice Department a list of 41 accounts still blocked by Trump.
 At least 20 of them said on Twitter that the president had unblocked them on Tuesday, according to Reuters.